-Puppies are a whole other breed.
-If you have had a dog before, and you think you might have gained some experience, let me tell you it doesn’t apply to puppies.
+Puppies are a whole different breed, and therefore, puppy grooming is as well.
+If you have had a dog before, and you think you might have gained some experience… it doesn’t apply to puppies.
 They have very different requirements from adult dogs, and in order to fulfill them, first, you need to know them.
-In this article, we will deal with puppy grooming.

 Do I need to groom my puppy?
 Really?!

-Many people think puppies don’t need grooming until at least their first 6 months.
+Many people think that puppy grooming is not necessary until at least their first 6 months.
 However, this is an absolute lie.
-Puppies need to adopt a healthy grooming habit from 12 weeks on
+Puppies need to adopt a healthy grooming habit from 12 weeks on.

 - Make it a routine: Just like it happens with babies, puppies need routines to stick to.
 If you designate a specific area just for grooming, once you take your pup there, he will immediately know what is going on.
-You can also set aside some toys to make grooming a more pleasant experience.
+If he seems reluctant to it, you can also set aside some toys and treats to make grooming a more pleasant experience.

 - Be relaxed: Our dogs know us better than anyone, and they can sense our nervousness.
 If you call them from their grooming spot while being stressed out and irritated, they won’t be very happy to join you.
 They will rapidly associate that spot with stress, anger, and frustration.
 The grooming spot must be a safe place they’d love to go to.

-- Get the right tools: Your pouch has special puppy grooming needs, and you need to keep up with them.
-Ingredients can vary widely from adult-designed products, so make sure the items you are choosing are the right fit for him.
+- Get the right tools: Your pouch has special puppy needs, and you need to keep up with them.
+Ingredients can vary widely in adult-designed products, so make sure the items you are choosing are the right fit for him.
 Puppies shampoo, wipes, trimmers, dental care, etc.

 Bath: Start moistening your puppy with warm water as a game and gently apply the product of your choice.
-If you are still having doubts, Mokai’s tearless shampoo guarantees a happy rinse!
+If you are still having doubts on whether to use a shampoo or not, Mokai’s tearless shampoo guarantees a happy rinse!
 It’s mild enough to use on your puppy’s face and won’t strip his coat.

 Brushing: The best time to brush his coat is after a bath.
 You will make sure to get rid of all the dead hair and it’s better to untangle his mats.
 Make sure to choose the appropriate brush for your pup using the guide in our blog about shedding.